annaminasyann/DS223_HW2/README.md

 - **Epsilon-Greedy:** Chooses a random arm sometimes (with chance 1/t) and otherwise picks the best arm so far.
 - **Thompson Sampling:** Uses a probability model to choose an arm based on past rewards.

-We run 20,000 trials for four bandit arms with true rewards of 1, 2, 3, and 4.
+The code runs 20,000 trials for four bandit arms with true rewards of 1, 2, 3, and 4.

 ## What the Project Does